ayumi-cloud/oc-security-module/docs/windows_operating_systems.md

 Windows XP | 0.8%
 Windows Vista | 0.41%

-**Above:** Stats are taken from 2020,anything under 1% can be blocked off by the firewall.
+**Above:** Stats are taken from 2020, anything under 1% can be blocked off by the firewall.
 Over time `XP` and `Vista` will decrease, but will not go to zero as bad bots are still using these old user agents.

 ## MICROSOFT WINDOWS OPERATING SYSTEMS FOR PCS